 Dee: Big fan of Sylvester Stallone.

-As an actor or a person?
+Well, yeah – but as an actor or a person?

 Both an actor and a person.
 I think he's quite an iconic person.